Environmental issues in Delhi

 Environmental problems in Delhi, India, are a threat to the well-being of the city's and area's inhabitants as well as the flora and fauna.
 Delhi, the ninth-most populated metropolis in the world (second largest if the entire NCR includes especially Faridabad and Gurugram– Haryana, is one of the most heavily polluted cities in India, having for instance one of the country's highest volumes of particulate matter pollution.
-The air quality index of Delhi is generally Good (0-50), Satisfactory (51-100) and Moderate (101–200) levels between March to September, and then it drastically deteriorates to Poor (201-300), Severe (301–400), or Hazardous (401–500+) levels in five months between October and February, due to various factors including stubble burning, burning of effigies during Vijayadashami, bursting of firecrackers burning during Diwali and cold weather.
+The air quality index of Delhi is generally Satisfactory (51–100) and Moderate (101–200) levels between March and September, and then it drastically deteriorates to Poor (201–300), Severe (301–400), or Hazardous (401–500+) levels in five months between October and February, due to various factors including stubble burning, burning of effigies during Vijayadashami, bursting of firecrackers burning during Diwali and cold weather.
 In May 2014 the World Health Organization announced New Delhi as the most polluted city in the world.

+During the COVID-19 pandemic lockdown in India, the air quality in Delhi and water quality of the Yamuna and Ganges river basins significantly improved as industries were closed due to the lockdown.